flutter/website/src/docs/cookbook/animation/opacity-animation.md

 which is a method on the `State` class.
 This will let Flutter know it needs to rebuild the Widget.

-Note: For more information on working with user input, please see the [Gestures](/docs/cookbook#gestures) section of the Cookbook.
+참고: For more information on working with user input, please see the [Gestures](/docs/cookbook#gestures) section of the Cookbook.

 <!-- skip -->